VisualPlate/blenderRenderSrv/README.md

 *With lower end device running on Headless Mode.
 Difference is visible especially on high memory scenes

+## Disclaimer
+This is barebone version and doesnt include any security, authentication or error checking features.
+It is recommended to use this only in private lan without port forwarding any IPs when using this for security reasons

 ## Before use Make sure to:
 - Have atleast the same or higher version of blender in the server
 - Be on the same network or on other TCP compatible way